 The common elements of shipping within Canada or internationally from Canada include:

-Note: When shipping Internationally, the majority of packages are shipped via air (versus ground for domestic shipments).
-As a result, international packages are often subject to a higher chargeable weight than for the same size shipment shipped domestically.
+Note: When shipping Internationally, the majority of packages ship via air (versus ground for domestic shipments).
+As a result, international packages are often subject to a higher chargeable weight than for the same size domestic shipment.

 Note: Jet Worldwide’s logistics team has been providing international transport for over 35 years.
 Our focus is finding international logistics solutions for companies shipping to and from Canada and North America.
 It is our mission to connect people, parcels and businesses around the world!

 In most cases, a simple description of the item or items you want to ship will do the trick, but you’ll want to get more specific to avoid complications and delays.
-Additionally, if it is an obscure item that – for example – may be specific to your industry, it can be helpful to describe how the item is used.
-Even better, there is a globally recognized system to describe your item called the Harmonized System Code.
+Additionally, if it is an obscure item that – for example – may be specific to your industry, it can be helpful to describe how the item is not new.
+Even better, there is a global system to describe your item.
+The Harmonize System Code.
 This is a language our friends at customs understand!

 Find the HS Code you’re looking for, so that you can best describe your item.
-We recommend checking in with your international customer before shipping – as they will be the actual importer of the goods – to confirm the most appropriate HS Code to be applied.
+We recommend checking in with your international customer before shipping – as they will be the actual importer of the goods – to confirm the most appropriate HS Code.

 When shipping Internationally, one of the first questions you might ask yourself is "What value should I declare?"
-The declared value, along with the HS Code, are the biggest factors in assessing duty and the import process.
-Over-declared values result in needless costs and under-declared values could lead to significant delays and fines.
+The declaration of value, along with the HS Code, are the biggest factors in assessing duty and the import process.
+Over-declareations result in needless costs.
+Under-declarations could lead to significant delays and fines.

 Note: Customs generally requires a unit value for each item being sent.

-With regards to assessing duty and taxes on an item, customs will use what is called the CIF Value (meaning Cost plus Insurance plus Freight charges).
-This is also known as the Landed Cost, and it is the sum of the Transaction Value, plus the Cost of Insurance, plus the Cost of Shipping.
+With regards to assessing duty and taxes on an item, customs will use the CIF Value.
+Meaning Cost plus Insurance plus freight charges.
+It is the sum of the transaction value, plus the cost of Insurance, plus the cost of shipping.

-Let’s take our example of the item sold for $200 Canadian dollars: we know the Transaction Value is $200, now, let’s say the Cost of Insurance is $10 and the Cost of Shipping is $40.
+Let’s take our example of the item sold for $1000 Canadian dollars: we know the Transaction Value is $1000.
+Now, let’s say the cost of Insurance is $30 and the shipping cost is $120.
 Add those up.
-And you get a CIF Value, or Landed Cost, of $250.
+And you get a CIF Value of $1150.